Przydan/java-courses/README.md

  ```
 ***
 ## Module _4_: Spring MVC and Hibernate
->The simple app showing table with listed customers on jsp page,
+>This simple app show table with listed customers on jsp page,
 able to add/update/delete entities from DB.
 1. Http methods: Get and Post
 2. Crud operations